-David was re-appointed to the Board in November 2017 and his term ends in November 2020.
+David was re-appointed to the Board effective November 2017 and his term ends in November 2020.

 Saqib Cheema is a partner with BCM Partners LLP, an accounting and management consulting firm based in Mississauga.
 He is a Chartered Professional Accountant and a Chartered Director.
 He also holds a Certified Practicing Accountant designation from Australia.
 Saqib has extensive experience in finance, strategic planning and business management, including as chief financial officer with Specialty Data Systems Inc., a Toronto-based broadcasting management software firm.
 Saqib also has extensive board experience, including as a director with the Hamilton Niagara Haldimand Brant Local Health Integration Network and as Board Chair of Compassion Society of Halton, a food bank and referral agency.
 He has volunteered with Futurpreneur Canada as a mentor for young entrepreneurs.
 Saqib is also member of the Canadian Association of Management Consultants and the Institute of Corporate Directors.

-Saqib was elected to the Board in November 2017 and his term ends in November 2018.
+Saqib was re-elected to the Board effective November 2018 and his term ends in October 2021.

 Andrea Nemtin is an accomplished leader working in strategic philanthropy, social finance and social innovation.
 She recently became a partner at Purpose Capital, an impact investment advisory firm that works to mobilize capital towards social and environmental progress.
 Andrea was the founding president and CEO of Inspirit Foundation.
 She built Inspirit into a true force in Canadian philanthropy and a leader on impact investing, innovation and inclusion, including reconciliation with Indigenous peoples.
 In 2017 Andrea received a Governor General’s Meritorious Service Award for her contribution to inclusion in Canada.
 She also spent 15 years as the president and CEO at PTV Productions creating socially impactful, award-winning broadcast and interactive media.
 She serves on the boards of the Centre for Social Innovation, the Story Money Impact Foundation and Challenge for Change.

-Andrea was elected to the Board in November 2017 and her term ends in November 2019.
+Andrea was elected to the Board effective November 2017 and her term ends in November 2019.

 Robert Poirier, ICD.D is a member of the Institute of Corporate Directors; a Canadian FinTech executive; Chair of PortsToronto, including Billy Bishop Toronto City Airport with a board composed of federal, provincial and municipal appointees; and a director of Northern Trust Company Canada.
 Robert was previously the managing director of the Alternative Investments Division at State Street.
 From 1992 to 1999 he served as a senior advisor to members of the Senate Committee on Banking, Trade and Commerce.

-Robert was elected to the Board in November 2017 and his term ends in November 2018.
+Robert was re-elected to the Board effective November 2018 and his term ends in October 2021.

 Rajesh Sharma has over 23 years of experience in financial services, specifically in corporate and investment banking products, trade and export finance, and client coverage.
 He is currently providing financing and business strategy advice to Canadian corporates and SMEs, and strategic advice to government sector clients.
 Rajesh was formerly senior vice-president at Export Development Canada and previously worked with Ontario Hydro International.

-Rajesh was elected to the Board in November 2017 and his term ends in November 2019.
+Rajesh was elected to the Board effective November 2017 and his term ends in November 2019.

 Mary Shenstone has over three decades of public policy, management and government relations experience gained through a distinguished public sector career.
 She was formerly an assistant deputy minister and (Interim) Fairness Commissioner in the Ontario Ministry of Citizenship, Immigration and International Trade.
 Mary also served as an assistant deputy minister with the Ontario Ministry of Intergovernnmental Affairs, Ministry of Energy and Infrastructure, and the Ministry of Public Infrastructure Renewal.
 She has extensive experience with board governance and the administrative authority model, having served on the boards of Vintners Quality Alliance Ontario, the Real Estate Council of Ontario, and the Technical Standards and Safety Authority.
 She also served as vice-chair of the board of Trinity College in the University of Toronto.
 Mary holds an ICD.D designation.

-Mary was elected to the Board in November 2017 and her term ends in November 2020.
+Mary was elected to the Board effective November 2017 and her term ends in November 2020.

 Nidhi Tandon has over three decades of experience working on a range of sustainable economic development and climate change concerns with national governments, policy makers and civil society organizations in developing countries.
 The sustainable development goals and the circular economy underpin much of her technical and strategic work.
 She was formerly project manager at the Commonwealth Secretariat and at the Overseas Development Institute in the UK before coming to Canada where she founded an independent consulting practice, Networked Intelligence for Development.
 Nidhi was a founding director of Planet in Focus, Toronto’s environmental film festival, and has served on the boards of Ontario Nature, West End Farmer’s Market and Oxfam Canada.
 She also served as a council member of the Ombudsman for Banking Services and Investments.

-Nidhi was re-appointed to the Board in November 2017 and her term ends in November 2019.
+Nidhi was re-appointed to the Board effective November 2017 and her term ends in November 2019.

 The Board has established the following committees: